-As we toward February 25th, make sure you keep an eye on your Elden Ring pre-order if you’ve decided to buy the game ahead of time.
+As we push toward February 25th, make sure you keep an eye on your Elden Ring pre-order if you’ve decided to buy the game ahead of time.
 This will help you avoid headaches.

 Make sure your delivery information is up-to-date.
 If you recently moved, you may have forgotten to change your address.
 You’ll also want to make sure your payment information is correct.

 If you want the best possible Elden Ring experience, you’ll want the best possible machine.
 The Xbox Series X and PS5 are still hard to find, but if you manage to find one in stock, consider making a move.